top of page

 Recommendations

-Ensuring the correct endotracheal tube size is vital for effective airway management and patient safety.
-Adhering to guidelines and using appropriate size charts and formulas can significantly reduce complications and improve outcomes.
+Ensuring the correct ET tube size is vital for effective airway management and patient safety.
+Adhering to established guidelines and using an ET tube size chart or ET size formula can significantly reduce complications and improve outcomes for both adult and pediatric patients.

 Learn more on the BackTable ENT Podcast

 BackTable is a knowledge resource for physicians by physicians.
-Get practical advice on the Endotracheal Tube Size Guide and how to build your practice by listening to the BackTable ENT Podcast, reading exclusing BackTable Articles, and following the work of our Contributors.
+Get practical advice on the ET Tube Size Guide and how to build your practice by listening to the BackTable Podcast.

 Eustachian Tube Dilation In The Pediatric Population